R. Stephanie Huang, Ph.D.

 Lilin Wang

-I am a PhD student in the Experimental and Clinical Pharmacology program (ECP) at the College of Pharmacy, University of Minnesota.
-I received my Bachelor of Science in Pharmacy from China Pharmaceutical University.
-I am interested in applying and developing computational tools relating to drug sensitivity and subsequent experimental validation.
-In my free time, I enjoy playing tennis and exploring local cafés.
+Lilin is a Ph.D. student in the Experimental and Clinical Pharmacology (ECP) program at the University of Minnesota College of Pharmacy.
+She received her Bachelor of Science in Pharmacy from China Pharmaceutical University.
+Her research focuses on applying and developing computational tools related to drug sensitivity, along with subsequent experimental validation.
+In her free time, she enjoys playing tennis and exploring local cafés.

 email: [email protected]